Section 1202 Qualified Small Business Stock: OBBBA’s Expanded Benefits and Opportunities

 Section 1202 allows qualifying taxpayers to exclude capital gains on the sale of QSBS.
 This Section offers substantial tax savings for eligible stockholders, and OBBBA has significantly expanded its eligibility requirements.

 Prior to OBBBA, a five-year holding period was required to exclude capital gains for QSBS.
-OBBBA, however, offers a graduated exclusion, 50% after three years, 75% after four years, and a full exclusion after meeting a five-year holding requirement.
+OBBBA, however, offers a tiered exclusion, 50% after three years, 75% after four years, and a full exclusion after meeting a five-year holding requirement.
 Additionally, the aggregate gross assets threshold for qualified corporations has been raised from $50 million to $75 million, significantly increasing the number of eligible corporations.

 The amount of gain excluded per tax return was also increased.
 Before OBBBA, the maximum exclusion was the greater of $10 million ($5 million if MFS) or 10 times the tax basis in the QSBS.
 Now, the limit is the greater of $15 million ($7.5 million if MFS) or 10 times the tax basis in the QSBS.
 These modifications significantly expand the opportunity for stockholders to benefit from the QSBS exclusion.